SANDBOX/Pause And Resume

 • understand how ttl, auto_resume, service routes, and SSH interact with pause state

-• inspect whether a pause or resume request has completed
+• inspect whether a sandbox is running or paused

 Pause A Sandbox#

-Pause a sandbox to release compute while keeping its state available for a later resume.
+Pause a sandbox to release compute while keeping its identity, configuration, services, mounted durable storage, and latest writable rootfs checkpoint available for a later resume.

 POST